-In 2021, the ISPCA will:
+In 2022, the ISPCA will:

-- Develop a new Strategic Plan for 2021 to 2025; - Develop a new fundraising strategy; - Continue to develop the relationship between the ISPCA and affiliated members and hold regular member meetings to discuss how the ISPCA and its members can work more collaboratively over the coming years; - Continue to grow the Inspectorate, dependent on resources; - Continue to advocate for all animals in all circumstances and further afield through targeted campaigns, including: - Campaign for better protection for pet animals and equines; - Campaign for animal welfare to be included in the National School Curriculum; - Campaign for a ban on live hare coursing; - Campaign for cages for laying hens to be phased out by 2020 (funded by Eurogroup for Animals); - Ensure that the new government delivers on the previous government's commitment to phase out fur farming in Ireland.
+- Develop a new Strategic Plan for 2023 to 2027; - · Develop an enhanced fundraising strategy; - Continue to develop the relationship between the ISPCA and affiliated members and hold regular member meetings to discuss how the ISPCA and its members can work more collaboratively, sharing central services, enjoy economies of scale and drive operational efficiencies throughout, and to work together to continuously develop and improve. - · Continue to grow the Inspectorate, dependent on resources; - Continue to advocate for all animals in all circumstances and further afield through targeted campaigns, including: - o Campaign for better protection for pet animals and equines with harsher criminal penalties and fines; - o Campaign for animal welfare to be included in the National School Curriculum; - o Campaign for a ban on live hare coursing; - o Campaign for cages for laying hens to be phased out by 2022 (funded by Eurogroup for Animals); - Ensure that the new government delivers on the previous government's commitment to phase out fur farming in Ireland.